To achieve a great Asado, you must take care of your grill and keep it in perfect condition.

 Top tip alert: Always check both sides of the board as they can get both get dirty during your asado!
 Check underneath while cleaning!

-It is also vital to take care of the exterior of your grill.
-Whatever your grill is made of, make sure to look after the structure and exterior of your grill.
+It is also vital to take care of your grill’s exterior.
+Whatever your grill is made of, make sure to look after its structure and exterior.

 Make a quick check every few months that the exterior paint is in good condition and that the walls have no cracks.
 If you notice small areas of rust, you can catch it before it spreads!
 And the same goes for cracks in the walls or the internal walls.